IvanVassi/super-garbanzo/README.md

 A universal tool that splits PDF books into clean, chapter-level files.
 It can extract the structure of a book from **built-in PDF bookmarks (outline)** or, when bookmarks are missing, from an **automatically detected table of contents** using an LLM (supports English and Russian books).

-Designed to produce clean chapter inputs for workflows like **Google NotebookLM**, embedding pipelines, summarization, and notebook-style LMs that require well-structured source documents.
+Designed to produce clean chapter inputs for workflows like **Google NotebookLM**, embedding pipelines, summarization.

 ---